JeetDas5/Quizo/README.md

 - User authentication and authorization.
 - Create, read, update, and delete quizzes.
-- Responsive design for mobile and desktop.
+- Responsive design for mobile and desktop with shadcn.
 - Integration with a database using Prisma.

+## Technologies Used

+- Next.js
+- Node.js
+- Prisma
+- PostgreSQL
+- Tailwind CSS
+- Typescript

 ## Contributing

 Provide guidelines for contributing to your project:

 1. Fork the repository.

 2. Create a new branch:
    ```bash
    git checkout -b feature/your-feature-name